 GeneCards Summary for TARDBP Gene

 TARDBP (TAR DNA Binding Protein) is a Protein Coding gene.
-Diseases associated with TARDBP include Amyotrophic Lateral Sclerosis 10, With Or Without Ftd and Frontotemporal Dementia And/Or Amyotrophic Lateral Sclerosis 1.
+Diseases associated with TARDBP include Amyotrophic Lateral Sclerosis 10 With Or Without Frontotemporal Dementia and Motor Neuron Disease.
 Among its related pathways are Neuroscience.
-GO annotations related to this gene include nucleic acid binding and transcription factor activity, sequence-specific DNA binding.
-An important paralog of this gene is ENSG00000277726.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and DNA binding transcription factor activity.
+An important paralog of this gene is HNRNPD.

 UniProtKB/Swiss-Prot for TARDBP Gene

 DNA and RNA-binding protein which regulates transcription and splicing.
 Involved in the regulation of CFTR splicing.
 It promotes CFTR exon 9 skipping by binding to the UG repeated motifs in the polymorphic region near the 3-splice site of this exon.
 The resulting aberrant splicing is associated with pathological features typical of cystic fibrosis.
 May also be involved in microRNA biogenesis, apoptosis and cell division.
 Can repress HIV-1 transcription by binding to the HIV-1 long terminal repeat.
 Stabilizes the low molecular weight neurofilament (NFL) mRNA through a direct interaction with the 3 UTR.